 Second, as a preferred carrier, you can think beyond the next load and plan for long-term success, establishing long-term customer relationships based on mutual carrier/shipper benefit—regardless of market conditions.

-- Ensures better staffing and scheduling and reduces driver turnover.
-By sharing your information about your compliance and regulatory expectations (i.e., CSA, Hours of Service, ELD mandate), you’ll not only keep your shippers informed but keep your drivers moving, paid, and happy.
+By sharing your information about your compliance and regulatory expectations (i.e., CSA, Hours of Service, ELD mandate), you’ll not only keep your shippers informed but keep your drivers moving and paid, which helps you keep drivers happy.
 The result?
 More drivers, readily available, plus capacity when you need it.

 When you work with shippers who tender loads in advance, you can plan accordingly and leverage analytics and optimization software for everything from freight forecasts to getting loads faster.
 You’ll often gain flexible appointment times with shippers that accept trucks during “off” hours like evenings and weekends, so you can avoid picking up loads at busy times.